mjansson/json/README.md

 You can think of this as an implicit set of curly quotes { ... } that surround the contents of the file

+Requires size_t, bool and memcmp to be declared prior to including this header.
+Headers are only included  when compiled as the minimal test case.

+To compile the minimal test case, use gcc -D JSON_TEST -x c --std=c99 json.h

 Kudos to Niklas Gray for SJSON syntax, http://bitsquid.blogspot.se/2009/10/simplified-json-notation.html